yuyulyu/yuyulyu.github.io/_posts/data_sructure/2024-08-12-binary-tree.md

 tags: [binary tree]
 ---

-A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.

 【image】structure-of-binary-tree-1
 - Root: The top node in a tree.
 - Parent Node: Any node except the root.